MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 # Where to get data

 Getting data from available data sources is usually the first encounter you have with Power Query.
-This article provides basic steps for getting data from each of the services that include this feature.
+This article provides basic steps for getting data from each of the products that include Power Query.

 ## Get data in Power BI Desktop

 The procedures for where to start getting data in Power BI Desktop are described in [Data sources in Power BI Desktop](/power-bi/connect-data/desktop-data-sources).

-In Power BI Desktop, you can also select an Excel worksheet, a Power BI dataset, a SQL server database, or Dataverse data without using the **Get data** feature.
+In Power BI Desktop, you can also select an Excel worksheet, a Power BI dataset, a SQL server database, or Dataverse data without using the **Get data** option.
 You can also enter data directly in a table, or select from a data source that was recently used.

 ![Image of the Data field in the Home ribbon of Power BI Desktop](media/where-to-get-data/power-bi-desktop-data-select.png)